marsberrys/laravel-sqs-plain-queue/README.md

         'deduplicator' => 'unique',
     ),

-If you'd like this to be the default connection, also update the `'default'` key to `'sqs-fifo'`.
+If you'd like this to be the default connection, also update the `'default'` key to `'sqs-raw'`.

 #### Capsule